 People who rely on physical attractiveness have never been the happiest people I know.
-Ironically, they get upset when people view them as a sex object, base their judgments off looks alone, or how shallow their relationships are.
-The truth is, the ultra attractive people aren't typically emotionally sexy.
+Ironically, they get upset when people view them as sex objects, basing their judgments off looks alone or how shallow their relationships are.
+The truth is, the ultra-attractive people aren't typically emotionally sexy.
 Bitter?
 Yes.
 Restless?
 Yes.
 Entitled?
 Yes.
 Superficial?
 Yes.
 A hot mess?
 Sometimes.

 Truly, what will you get from that special evening is more important.
-You can wear the nicest dress or be clean cut and shaven, but if you don't possess at least a few emotionally attractive qualities, you won't mingle much.
+You can wear the nicest dress or be clean-cut and clean-shaven, but if you don't possess at least a few emotionally attractive qualities, you won't mingle much.
 You won't connect much.
 Your ideal party won't be fulfilling.
-Life is like this too!
+Life is like this, too!

 In a culture that consistently gives attention to appealing sex objects, there's something to be said about cultivating and capturing attention in others ways that go beyond appearance.

 Outwardly attractive people need look-at-me attention.
-Every gorgeous specimen can look average, but these are the one type of people that will not go out in public without make-up or dressed fashionably, skip their beauty treatments, etc. They are accustomed to garnering attention in this manner.
+Every gorgeous specimen can look average, but these are the one type of people that will not go out in public without make-up, a fashionable outfit, their beauty treatments, etc. They are accustomed to garnering attention in this manner.
 They need it.

 Since everyone and their guru grandmothers have written a self-help/personal development book or article, read up on that trait.
 Look for areas in your life where you can improve upon by utilizing that trait.

-Skip a trip to the mall, spa, or salon, and find other activities each week enables that allow you to insert features of this particular trait. if you lack confidence, we know that's beyond skin-deep, then go out in public without a ton of make-up on and strike up small talk with someone.
+Skip a trip to the mall, spa, or salon, and find other activities each week enables that allow you to insert features of this particular trait.
+If you lack confidence, we know that's beyond skin-deep; go out in public without a ton of make-up on and strike up small talk with someone.
 If this terrifies you, then you're onto something.

 Emotionally attractive people do not mind sharing themselves, but most importantly, with people they want to.
 Talking about shared interests, responding to others (rather than expecting others to respond to you), sharing thoughts, dreams, and desires.
 This is what connects people.